Detained Individuals

 If the person is held at any facility in Pennsylvania or within the United States and needs legal assistance, The Law Office of Rosina C. Stambaugh can help.
 We can do a consultation with the person (also called a detainee) and assess his or her case.
 Once we complete the consultation with the individual, we can determine if he or she qualifies to be released from ICE custody and/or a way to fight deportation to remain in the United States.
 Once we assess the case, we will contact you and explain what options are available and if your loved one can be released on bond.

-The Moshannon Valley Processing Center is an immigration detention center location in Philipsburg, Pennsylvania and opened in 2021.
+The Moshannon Valley Processing Center is an immigration detention center located in Philipsburg, Pennsylvania, and opened in 2021.
 It is a privately owned detention center that is contracted to house federal immigration detainees.
-Detainees housed at MVPC have their immigration proceedings heard by the Cleveland, Ohio immigration court.
+Detainees housed at MVPC have their immigration proceedings heard by the Cleveland, Ohio, immigration court.
 Hearings are currently being conducted by video.

-- If you need to deposit funds into a detainees account at the MVPC, you can do so here: https://www.accesscorrections.com/#/
+If you need to deposit funds into a detainee account at the MVPC, you can do so here: https://www.accesscorrections.com/#/

 Cleveland, Ohio Immigration Court